 Bruzilla banged her head against the wall.

-“Your mission is to scare the rude tots,” she insisted.
+“Your passion is to scare rude little tots,” she insisted.

-“My passion is to scale the rooftops?” the creature exclaimed.
+“My mission is to scale the rooftops?” the creature exclaimed.
 “I’ll have to get back in shape!”

 Bruzilla turned bright red.
 She almost had smoke coming out of her nostrils.
 She was not a very patient witch.
 Yet she tried one more time:

-“I want you to eradicate all the kids, every one!” she spluttered.
+“I want you to eliminate every last child!” she sputtered.

-This time, Bruzilla was out of patience.
-She opened the door of her cottage and pushed the giant out, without a thought for the snow that was falling thick and fast.
-Before slamming the door, she shouted a volley of insults at him, to which he replied pleasantly by thanking her for her kindness.
-Then he went on his way, without really knowing where he was headed.
+Bruzilla was out of patience.
+She opened the door of her cottage and pushed the giant out.
+The snow outside was falling quickly and heavily, but Bruzilla didn't care.
+She stared at the large beast sitting helplessly in the snow, and began to shout insults at him.
+He replied pleasantly, thanking her for her kindness and hospitality for inviting him inside her home in the first place.
+Then he went on his way, without a clue as to where he was headed.

-His path took him straight to the North Pole.
-There, he met an old man with a beard that was just as bushy as his own, dressed in a suit that looked like the one he wore.
+The monster's path took him straight to the North Pole.
+Stumbling around and becoming more and more cold, the monster sat down under a tree.
+Right before he started to cry, he saw a man with a beard just as bushy as his own walking towards him.
 It was Santa Claus, of course!
-Seeing he was frozen, Santa invited him to have some hot chocolate in his cabin.
-He was thrilled to meet him.
-He was starting to feel old and tired, and he thought that the monster resembled his younger self.
+After seeing that the beast was almost frozen, Santa invited him to have some hot chocolate in his cabin.
+Santa was beside himself with joy.
+He was starting to feel old and tired, and this beast reminded him so much of himself when he was younger.

-“You’ll have to meet lots of children, scoop them up to sit on your lap, and even pat their cute little heads if they’re sweet,” he explained.
+“You’ll have to meet lots of children, scoop them up to sit on your lap, and even pat their cute little heads if they’re sweet,” Santa explained.

 “I'm well aware,” smiled the bearded creature.